AntonSatt/mallo/README.md

     PR --> GR
 ```

-**Why this shape:** the SPA and API are deployed and scaled independently.
-The API stays stateless (auth via JWT, no in-memory sessions); SignalR connections are pinned with a sticky-session cookie at the ingress so realtime chat survives multi-replica scale-out.
-MS SQL holds the durable application data as a `StatefulSet` with a Longhorn PVC; Redis (sub-chart) has its own smaller PVC for cache state.
+The SPA and API deploy separately so they can scale on their own.
+The API doesn't keep sessions in memory (auth is just a JWT), so we could run more than one replica if we ever need to.
+SignalR connections get pinned to a single pod via a sticky cookie at the ingress, which keeps chat from dropping when that happens.
+MSSQL is the only thing with durable state worth worrying about: StatefulSet, Longhorn PVC.
+Redis (sub-chart) has a small PVC too, but it's just cache.

 ---

-## Backend — .NET 10 / Clean Architecture
+## Backend (.NET 10, Clean Architecture)

-The backend is a four-project .NET solution following the classic **Clean Architecture** layering:
+Four .NET projects in the classic Clean Architecture layering:

 ```
 backend/Gr8/